alicewriteswrongs/PocketGuide/README.md

 If you spot any inaccuracies or have any improvements/suggestions please either fork and submit a PR or send an email to <axyridis@riseup.net>.

-This work was producd using Gimp, Scribus, Inkscape, and GNU/Linux.
+This work was produced using Gimp, Scribus, Inkscape, and GNU/Linux.

 Happy folding!